Judges & Magistrates

 Patrick R. Kelly, Motion Magistrate

-Prior to her election to the Domestic Relations Court, Judge Leslie Ann Celebrezze served as a magistrate in the Cleveland Municipal Court, presiding over a variety of cases.
-It has been her mission to treat everyone who enters the court with the dignity and respect that they deserve.
-She has built on that basic philosophy and integrated her experience as a registered nurse to serve the citizens of Cuyahoga County as a judge in the Court of Common Pleas, Division of Domestic Relations.
+Prior to her election to the Domestic Relations Court ('08), Judge Leslie Ann Celebrezze served as a magistrate in the Cleveland Municipal Court, presiding over a variety of cases.
+It has been Judge Celebrezze's mission to treat everyone who enters the court with the dignity and respect that they deserve.
+She has built on that basic philosophy and integrated her experience as a hearing officer, registered nurse and mother of three to serve the citizens of Cuyahoga County, in a role that she is humbled and honored to hold, as a Judge of the Cuyahoga County Domestic Relations Court.

 From the beginning of her legal career, Judge Celebrezze aspired to continue the path that her family had begun in public office.
 She considers it a great privilege to serve in this way and has accepted this responsibility with the dedication that judicial office demands.
-She has researched and edited the 2005 edition of Ohio Domestic Relations Law.
+She has researched and edited the 2005-2016 editions of the Baldwin's Ohio Domestic Violence Law and served as Treasurer of the Ohio Association of Domestic Relations Judges from 2014-2015..

 Judge Celebrezze was admitted to the Bar in 1999.
 She is a graduate of Kent State University and the University of Akron School of Law.
 She is a member of the Ohio Women’s Bar Association, and a Trustee of the Justinian Forum.